<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 End users will be able to sign-in, and you can verify them by using a browser to access Bizagi Work Portal.

-The following image exemplifies access to the Testing environment's Work portal for Automation Service (using https://[project_environment]-[your_project]-[your_company].bizagi.com):
+The following image exemplifies access to the Testing environment's Work Portal for Automation Service (using https://[project_environment]-[your_project]-[your_company].bizagi.com):

-When the Bizagi Work portal loads, it redirects you to your Azure AD login page:
+When the Bizagi Work Portal loads, it redirects you to your Azure AD login page:

-If you are already logged in with a valid session, you will not need to input credentials.
-SSO capabilities are kept at the browser's level while having an authenticated valid session.
+If you are already logged in with a valid session, you will not need to input any credentials.
+The SSO capabilities are kept at the browser's level meanwhile having an authenticated valid session.
 Other properties like the idle session, depend on the configuration in Bizagi, and are not inherited from the IdP |